JoshDoody/fsn/_posts/2016-08-01-you-dont-have-to-accept-or-decline-a-job-offer.md

 ---
 layout: posts
 title: You don't have to accept or decline a job offer
-tagline: There's a better response that can improve the offer
+subhead: There's a better response that can improve the offer
 excerpt: There's a better response that can get you a higher base salary, more vacation time, and other benefits.
 categories:
   - negotiate